spiceai/cookbook/postgres/rds/README.md

-# AWS RDS for PostgreSQL Recipe
+# AWS RDS for PostgreSQL

 Follow these steps to get started with federated SQL query against AWS RDS for PostgreSQL.